IgniteUI/help-topics/topics/02_Controls/igDataChart/05_Styling/~igDataChart_Styling_Themes.md

 **Topics**

--	[Styling and Theming in Ignite UI](Deployment-Guide-Styling-and-Theming.html): General information and a procedure for updating styles and themes in Ignite UI™ library.
+-	[Styling and Theming in %%ProductName%%](Deployment-Guide-Styling-and-Theming.html): General information and a procedure for updating styles and themes in %%ProductName%%™ library.

 **External Resources**